grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/02 Load testing websites.md

 ### Decide what to test first

- To begin, we recommend you to consider performance testing an iterative and continuous process.
+We recommend you to consider performance testing an iterative and continuous process.

- You start small, test, learn and iterate frequently.
+You start small by testing, evaluating, and iterating frequently.

 > Start small and simple, make sure you get something out of the testing first, then expand the test suite and add more complexity until you feel that you’ve reached the point where more effort spent on realism will not give enough return on your invested time.
 >
 >
 > [Simple testing is better than no testing](https://k6.io/our-beliefs#simple-testing-is-better-than-no-testing)

 The first thing is to decide what to load test.
-On one side, you could evaluate which are the performance aspects that are most valuable to your business and has the most significant risks.
-On the other side, you could identify what your users do regularly.
+On the one hand, you could evaluate which are the performance aspects that are most valuable to your business and has the most significant risks.
+On the other hand, you could identify what your users do regularly.
 Use your analytics tools to find the most frequent user journeys.

 With this information, it’s time to analyze the frequency of usage, business value, performance risks, and any other critical performance aspect of your organization to help you deciding what to load test first.